Large Language Models Could Be Rote Learners

 \section{Abstract}

-Multiple-choice question (MCQ) benchmarks are widely used for evaluating Large Language Models (LLMs), yet their reliability is undermined by benchmark contamination.
-In this study, we reframe contamination as an inherent aspect of learning and seek to disentangle genuine capability acquisition from superficial memorization in LLM evaluation.
-First, by analyzing model performance under different memorization conditions, we uncover a counterintuitive trend: LLMs perform worse on memorized MCQs than on non-memorized ones, indicating the coexistence of two distinct learning phenomena, \ie rote memorization and genuine capability learning.
-To disentangle them, we propose \textbf{\modelname}, a novel evaluation framework that reformulates MCQs into an alternative trinity format, reducing memorization while preserving knowledge assessment.
-Experiments validate \modelname's effectiveness in reformulation, and its evaluation reveals that common LLMs may memorize by rote 20.5\% of knowledge points (in MMLU on average).
+Benchmark-based evaluation, \eg multiple-choice questions (MCQs) and open-ended questions (OEQs), is widely used for evaluating Large Language Models (LLMs), yet their reliability is undermined by benchmark contamination.
+When pre-exposed to testing benchmarks during training, less capable LLMs have been found to achieve inflated performance, thereby yielding erroneous results.
+In this study, we reframe contamination as an inherent aspect of learning and seek to disentangle and expose genuine capability acquisition from superficial memorization in LLM evaluation.
+Following this, firstly, by analyzing model performance under different memorization conditions of MCQs, we uncover a counterintuitive trend: LLMs perform worse on memorized benchmarks than on non-memorized ones, indicating the coexistence of two learning phenomena, \ie rote memorization and genuine capability learning.
+To disentangle them, we propose \textbf{\modelname}, a novel evaluation framework that reformulates MCQs into an alternative knowledge-centric trinity format, reducing memorization while preserving inherent knowledge, enabling the evaluation of genuine capability in the presence of memorization.
+Extensive experiments validate the effectiveness and robustness of \modelname in reformulating benchmarks, and the evaluation results further reveal that mainstream LLMs rely on rote memorization for an average of 19.6\% of knowledge points across the MMLU and the GSM8K dataset.